 Effectively Creating Podcasts

 There is a legitimate argument that podcasts today share one key similarity with where SEO (search engine optimization) was more than ten years ago.
 Back then, SEO was about companies wanting prospects who went searching on Google—or Yahoo or Bing—for, let's say, analytics tools to always find references to themselves high in the list.
-Today, it's the same issue, except the concern is about prospects searching for that term on iTunes, GooglePlay or Spotify and finding themselves high on that list.
+Today, it's the same issue, except the concern is about prospects searching for that term on iTunes/Apple Podcasts, GooglePlay or Spotify and finding themselves high on that list.

 Podcasts are fast becoming one of the most popular forms of content creation, with users listening to them while commuting, working out or sitting in a waiting room.
 Audio podcasts are far more flexible, effective and cost-effective than video podcasts given the much more extensive post-production editing possible in audio.
 (For our suggestions of eleven things you can do to improve your podcasts, please click here

 .
 For our further look at how you can improve your podcasts, please click here